Ismaeltrevi/Predicting-Fetal-Risk-Using-Cardiotocographic-Data/README.md

 ## Results
-In our exploritory analysis we preformed several baseline models to see how the dataset classifed fetal health.
+In our exploratory analysis, we performed several baseline models to see how the dataset classified fetal health.
 Each baseline model was surprisingly accurate at predicting the classes.
-We decided to preform two seperate modeling processes focusing on tuning the hyperparameters on the untouched dataset(vanilla) and an experimental dataset with new features.
-For the experimental dataset we created several new features, using binning, dummy variables and a combination of several existing features.
+We decided to perform two separate modeling processes focusing on tuning the hyperparameters on the untouched dataset and an experimental dataset with new features.
+We created several new features for the testing dataset using binning, dummy variables, and a combination of several existing features.
 ![sqrt_total_change](./images/sqrt_total_change_by_class.png)

 The best model overall for **vanilla** was a grid search best features random forest with the following hyperparameters and evaluation metrics: